 Stem cell injections can be administered in conjunction with one’s surgical treatment, augmenting its effects or utilized as a solitary therapy for alleviating pain related to orthopedic conditions.
 Many patients who seek relief from excruciating joint issues opt to try this form of regenerative medicine in order to forego surgery altogether; success may often be attained through concomitant utilization of stem cells along with the procedure itself.
 By reducing infection risk and ameliorating postoperative inflammation, restoration time is shortened while also enhancing faster healing times and ultimately hastening return-to-normality after surgeries – all without any additional expenditure!

-Stem cell injections can be augmented by conjoining them with other orthobiologic modalities like prolotherapy or PRP injection of dextrose-saline solution.
+Stem cell injections can be augmented by conjoining them with other orthobiologic modalities like prolotherapy or PRP injection of the dextrose-saline solution.
 Platelets are believed to be home to myriad growth factors and cytokines which may aid in tissue regeneration; consequently, incorporating stem cells into the mix might generate an even more intense healing response.